Home

 again.
 More clearance can be cut here.
 Unshrouding the intake valve showed

-impressive pressure drops of 2.7% at .1", 1.5% at .2" and .9% at .3" with a slight
+impressive pressure drops to .3" lift with a slight

 drop at .4".

-Trimming the valve guide with a Carbide burr marked good flow improvements with
+Trimming the valve guide with a Carbide burr marked good flow improvements

-SP drops across the entire valve lift range.
-SP dropped .3% at .2", .5% at .3",
+across the entire valve lift range.

-Under cutting the intake valve 30 degrees, .070" wide, dropped static pressure
+Under cutting the intake valve 30 degrees, .070" wide, improved flow at .1" and .2",

-regained, while .3" and .4" saw no real change.
+while .3" and .4" saw no real change.

 Using a FelPro 1250 intake gasket exposes a little material on the short side